 If you apply through the separate application, you apply directly to an institution’s study programme.
 Separate application forms are filled separately for each study programme or institution and there’s no limit to how many study programmes you can apply.

 Language requirements for a Finnish university application

-If your mother tongue isn’t English, Swedish of Finnish, you will need to take a language test.
-Usually, UAS’s can organise for their students language tests, either written or under the guise of an interview.
+If your mother tongue isn’t English, Swedish, or Finnish, you will need to take a language test.
+Usually, UAS’s can organise for their students' language tests, either written or under the guise of an interview.
 Universities, on the other hand, will expect a certificate directly.